lighthouse-dashboard/lighthouse-dashboard/README.md

 ```

 # Todo
+ - [ ] Improve JWT token usage with vuex or so
  - [ ] Host somewhere
  - [ ] Add unit tests
  - [ ] Add toggle to site to indicate if it should be shown in the overview